slartibartfast420/CB-Pokemon-v2/README.md

 # v2 CB's #1 Pokemon Bot

-My fork to create a v2 api version of this CB Pokemon bot, and further improve it.
-It is not functional yet, so don't try to use it if you find this before it is. it is based on the following two projects.
+My fork to create a v2 api version of this CB Pokemon bot, and further improve it. it is based on the following two projects.

+I updated to v2 API.
+I tested the trade system.
+I updated dependencies.
+I added Chikorita.
 ---

 # CB's #1 Pokemon Bot